Writing : Translations, Adaptations, Plays

 Bartlett’s theatre characteristically involves a head-on collision between the elevated and the immediate, the gorgeous and the stark, the historic and the contemporary.
 His translations transform plays by authors as different as Moliere, Racine, Marivaux, Genet , Kleist and Labiche into vivid, stylish and accessible English texts.
 They have been widely performed in student and amateur productions around the world as well as by the Royal Shakespeare Company, the National, the Goodman in Chicago and the Arena in Washington as well as by many regional theatres.
 His adaptations of Balzac, Dumas, Stevenson, Wilde and Dickens are ingenious applications of contemporary staging techniques to their source-author’s original words.
 For instance, the stage directions of his acclaimed 1996 A Christmas Carol, which is all Dickens and nothing but, call for just eight actors and a lightbulb.

-All enquiries concerning performance rights for the following pieces of Neil Bartlett’s work should be addressed to Fay Davies at The Agency ; to find details of publishers, please just click on the title
+All enquiries concerning performance rights for the following pieces of Neil Bartlett’s work should be addressed to Simon Blakey at The Agency ; to find details of publishers, please just click on the title.

 Bartlett A VISION OF LOVE REVEALED IN SLEEP (published in Gay Plays Volume 4 )

 SOLO VOICES ; MONLOGUES 1987-2004 (includes; Where Is Love ?, That’s How Strong My Love Is, That’s What Friends Are For, A Vision of Love Revealed in Sleep ( solo version), Night After Night ( solo version), The Seven Sacraments of Nicolas Poussin, The Verger Queen, Does You Good, Improbable) .

 OR YOU COULD KISS ME a new play by Neil Bartlett and Handspring Theatre Puppet Company,Oberon, London, 2010